nithishtr/DEMO-Repo/README.md

 # DEMO-Repo
 This is a Demo repository
 <br>
-author is Nithish T R
+Author is Nithish T R